Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Acknowledgements

 \section{Acknowledgements}

+During the refereeing process of our manuscript, \citet{Wiseman2023} posted a manuscript to the arXiv pre-print server, which also presents a focused investigation of AT\,2021lwx.
+Much of their analysis agrees with our own, although in the most recent available version, they favor accretion of a giant molecular cloud by a dormant black hole of $10^8$ to $10^9$\,M$_{\odot}$.

+We thank the referee for suggestions that have improved the content and presentation of this paper.
 D.~M.\ acknowledges NSF support from grants PHY-1914448, PHY- 2209451, AST-2037297, and AST-2206532.
 The TReX group at Berkeley is partially supported by NSF grants AST-2221789 and AST-2224255.
 W.J-G is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.~DGE-1842165.
 W.J-G acknowledges support from NASA grants through {\it Hubble Space Telescope} programs GO-16075, 16500 and 16922.
 Some of the data presented herein were obtained at the W. M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 A major upgrade of the Kast spectrograph on the Shane 3 m telescope at Lick Observatory, led by Brad Holden, was made possible through gifts from the Heising-Simons Foundation, William and Marina Kast, and the University of California Observatories.
 Research at Lick Observatory is partially supported by a generous gift from Google.
 We thank the staffs at Lick and Keck Observatories for their expert assistance in obtaining these observations.

 This research has made use of the CIRADA cutout service at URL cutouts.cirada.ca, operated by the Canadian Initiative for Radio Astronomy Data Analysis (CIRADA).
 CIRADA is funded by a grant from the Canada Foundation for Innovation 2017 Innovation Fund (Project 35999), as well as by the Provinces of Ontario, British Columbia, Alberta, Manitoba and Quebec, in collaboration with the National Research Council of Canada, the US National Radio Astronomy Observatory and Australia’s Commonwealth Scientific and Industrial Research Organisation.